chapmanic/Blog-WebApp/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries, please contact [Project Maintainer's Email].
+For any inquiries, please contact aden@accessmycare.co.uk.